ravir4/DevOpsInsights/insights_risk.md

 After you add {{site.data.keyword.DRA_full}} to an open toolchain and define the policies that it monitors, you can integrate it with your Jenkins project.

-The IBM Cloud DevOps plugin for Jenkins integrates Jenkins projects with toolchains.
+The IBM Cloud DevOps plug-in for Jenkins integrates Jenkins projects with toolchains.
 A _toolchain_ is a set of tool integrations that support development, deployment, and operations tasks.
 The collective power of a toolchain is greater than the sum of its individual tool integrations.
 Open toolchains are part of the {{site.data.keyword.contdelivery_full}} service.
 To learn more about the {{site.data.keyword.contdelivery_short}} service, see [its documentation](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/cd_about.html).

-After you install the IBM Cloud DevOps plugin, you can publish test results to {{site.data.keyword.DRA_short}}, add automated quality gates, and track your deployment risk.
+After you install the IBM Cloud DevOps plug-in, you can publish test results to {{site.data.keyword.DRA_short}}, add automated quality gates, and track your deployment risk.
 You can also send job notifications to other tools in your toolchain, such as Slack and PagerDuty.
 To help you track deployments, the toolchain can add deployment messages to Git commits and their related Git or JIRA issues.
 You can also view your deployments on the toolchain's Connections page.

-The plugin provides post-build actions and CLIs to support the integration. {{site.data.keyword.DRA_short}} aggregates and analyzes the results from unit tests, functional tests, code coverage tools, static security code scans, and dynamic security code scans to determine whether your code meets predefined policies at gates in your deployment process.
+The plug-in provides post-build actions and CLIs to support the integration. {{site.data.keyword.DRA_short}} aggregates and analyzes the results from unit tests, functional tests, code coverage tools, static security code scans, and dynamic security code scans to determine whether your code meets predefined policies at gates in your deployment process.
 If your code does not meet or exceed a policy, the deployment is halted, preventing risky changes from being released.
 You can use {{site.data.keyword.DRA_short}} as a safety net for your continuous delivery environment, a way to implement and improve quality standards over time, and a data visualization tool to help you understand your project's health.

 ### Prerequisites
 {: #jenkins_prerequisites}